-But, we’re still planning to get out and explore these beautiful surroundings.
+While we’ll be busy at the Social Enterprise World Forum, we’re still planning to get out and explore these beautiful surroundings.
 We’ve done a little digging and uncovered a few gems.
 Since being severely affected by earthquakes in 2010-2012, the Christchurch region has seen plenty of renewal and growth which shows no signs of slowing.
 Here are a few of the goodies that caught our eye:

 On ya bike

 Discover New Zealand’s breathtaking scenery of rugged mountains and pristine lakes, sample homegrown fare and meet the locals.
 And what better way to do this than on two wheels?
 Global Cycling Adventures is a certified B-Corp which offers small group tours off the beaten track, whilst leaving a low-impact environmental footprint so future generations can enjoy it for decades to come.

 Getting the basics right